PC Gaming Show set to showcase over 50 games

 The show is set to start 7pm (BST) and is bringing with it multiple developers to make announcements on the projects they have been working on.

-Editor-in-chief of PC Gamer, Evan Lahti, has said that with this conference the company “still wanted to deliver on the spectacle and level of production that gamers expect from gaming press conferences.”
-Before going on to say that it’s “not going to just show people a two-hour Zoom call with some video games in it.
-We want this to be a unique and fun moment for PC gaming”

-Amongst the developers involved with the event is the likes of 2K Games, Rebellion and Saga.
-The event is also promised to display a first look at Surgeon Simulator 2 alongside a special surprise for Torchlight 3 fans.
+Among the developers involved with the event are the likes of 2K Games, Rebellion and Saga.
+The event is also promised to display a first look at Surgeon Simulator 2, alongside a special surprise for Torchlight fans.

-It’s not clear what many of the companies will be announcing but developer Atlus, who are most notably known for the Persona series, took to its official Twitter to declare it will be making some “exciting news.”
+It’s not clear what many of the companies will be announcing but developer Atlus, who are most notably known for the Persona series, took to its official Twitter to declare it will be announcing some “exciting news”.

 We've got some exciting news to share at the PC Gaming Show, this Saturday, June 13th!